laggardkernel/dash-docsets/memo.md

 ### Generation
 Edit `docs/conf.py`
 - suppress generate of sidebar and decorations for sphinx doc
-- enable custom CSS at the end of `conf.py`
+- enable custom styles at the end of `conf.py`, if it's available

 ```python
 # options for html_theme = "alabaster"